Reckless Driving Violations and Penalties

 In other words, driving behavior that obviously poses a threat to people or property is considered reckless driving.
 The word "obviously" is important here because, in most states, making an honest mistake doesn't qualify as reckless driving—the conduct needs to be egregious enough that the driver reasonably should have been aware of the danger posed.

-• Street racing.
-Again, many states have laws against street racing.
-However, participating in a street could also lead to reckless driving charges, particularly when there are other cars or pedestrians in the vicinity.
+Many states have laws against racing.
+Street or drag racing can be a crime of its own in some states or it could lead to reckless driving charges, particularly when there are other cars or pedestrians in the vicinity.

 A handful of states, in addition to a general definition, have specific definitions of conduct that is considered per se reckless driving.
 Per se reckless driving laws might specify conduct such as: